-In this post we propose to review recent history of research in the Natural Language Generation (NLG) tasks of the Natural Language Processing domain.
-Realistic human-like language generation has been a challenge for researches that has recently come into greater focus with the release of large neural models for NLP like the GPT and BERT models.
-In this post we propose to focus ourselves on GAN based models and provide an overview of the strengths in each model and the problems faced by them.
-We will also take a look at a few specific problems important to researchers in NLG (Natural Language Generation) and will illustrate how they were overcome.
-NLG is a task that has recently become tractable and we feel a targeted review of the latest trends will help develop a big picture understanding and will further active research.
+In this post, we propose to review the recent history of research in the Natural Language Generation (NLG) tasks of the Natural Language Processing domain.
+Realistic human-like language generation has been a challenge for researchers that has recently come into greater focus with the release of large neural models for NLP like the GPT and BERT models.

 Reinforcement learning for text generation

 Another possible approach consists to use RL policy-gradient algorithms such as REINFORCE to train a model optimizing some non-differentiable metric such as BLEU.
 However, this technique is not useful in practice since BLEU is a computationally expensive metric, and even not a strong one as it just counts the n-gram statistics similarity between the generated text and the reference corpus.

 Generative Adversarial Nets (GAN), which were first proposed for continuous data (image generation etc.), are then extended to discrete, sequential data to perform text generation and have shown promising results.

 Due to the discrete nature of text samples, text generation is modeled as a sequential decision-making process, where the state is previously generated words, the action is the next word to be generated, and the generative net G is a stochastic policy that maps current state to a distribution over the action space.